natemcmaster/dotnet-serve/README.md

 dotnet tool install --global dotnet-serve
 ```

-Start a simple server and open the browser by running
+Start a simple server and open the browser by running:

 ```
 dotnet serve -o
 ```

-..and with HTTPS.
+And with HTTPS:

 ```
 dotnet serve -o -S
 ```

-... with a specific port (otherwise, it defaults to a random, unused port).
+With a specific port (otherwise, it defaults to a random unused port):

 ```
 dotnet serve --port 8080
 ```

-... with access allowed to remote machines (defaults to loopback only.)
-Use this if running inside Docker.
+Allow access from remote machines (defaults to loopback only).
+Use this if running inside Docker:

 ```
 dotnet serve --address any